 The move towards all-IP has been occurring slowly for some time, with subtle signs like the death of traditional landlines as a prime example.
 While telecom providers used to require a customer to have a landline in order to receive new broadband services, the current multitude of broadband providers, the continuing strength of mobile networks and broadband capacity have all empowered subscribers to easily and advantageously join the IP revolution without any prerequisite except for their device (smartphone, modem, tablet, computer, etc.)

-In addition, mobile internet access has had a strong impact on consumer behaviours themselves.
+In addition, mobile internet access has had a strong impact on consumer behaviors themselves.
 Customers now expect access to information in any location and from any device, and year-after-year they continue to use more mobile data than ever before.
 They also expect to be able to use all the latest and greatest over-the-top (OTT) technologies across all of their devices, such as free instant messaging on services like WhatsApp, video calling on services like Skype, video streaming on apps like YouTube, location sharing and much more.
 The inability for operators to offer these services can result in increased perceived irrelevance and ultimately subscriber churn.

 Many of these OTT services are, to a large degree, free for customers to use and have a direct impact on the value added services that telco’s offer, such as traditional voice and messaging forcing the telco’s to let go of the revenue-generators of yesterday, to embrace the new business models of the IP mindset that is more hurried as demand for “new” is growing quicker.
 It’s a pivotal moment in the industry – telco’s will either sink or swim.Benefits of the Cloud

 By transitioning to an all-IP network, operators stand to gain valuable savings.
-One of the biggest savings for the traditional telco is real estate - once they move to all-IP, there's simply no need for large amounts of physical infrastructure, as everything will essentially be travelling over the Internet.
+One of the biggest savings for the traditional telco is real estate - once they move to all-IP, there's simply no need for large amounts of physical infrastructure, as everything will essentially be traveling over the Internet.
 Sun setting those assets and moving to the cloud, can result in an instant boost for an operators’ bottom line.
 The operators that embrace this move to the cloud can also benefit from reduced service complexity, cost-efficient scalability, and the ability to get new technologies to market quicker, which is key to staying relevant and reducing churn today.

 IMS at the Core of IP